Note 1 - Statement of Significant Accounting Policies

 The 49er Foundation has adopted GASB Statement No. 31, Accounting and Financial Reporting for Certain Investments and for External Investment Pools.
 Under GASB Statement No. 31, investments in marketable securities with readily determinable fair values and all investments in debt securities are valued at their fair values using quoted market prices in the statement of net position.
 Realized and unrealized gains and losses are included in the accompanying statement of revenues, expenses, and changes in net position.

 Accounts receivable primarily consists of amounts due from another auxiliary organization of the University.
 Management deems all accounts receivable to be collectible and has not established an allowance for doubtful accounts.

-The 49er Foundation receives pledges and bequests of financial support from corporations, foundations, and individuals.
+The 49er Foundation receives pledges and bequests of financial support from corporations, foundations and individuals.
 Revenue is recognized when a pledge representing an unconditional promise to pay is received and all eligibility requirements, including time requirements, have been met.
 In the absence of such promise, revenue is recognized when the gift is received.
 Endowment pledges do not meet eligibility requirements, as defined by GASB Statement No. 33, and are not recorded as assets until the related gift is received.
-An allowance for uncollectible pledges receivable is provided based on management’s judgment of potential uncollectible amounts (approximately $548,000 at June 30, 2013).
-The determination includes such factors as prior collection history, type of gift, and nature of fund-raising.
+An allowance for uncollectible pledges receivable is provided based on management’s judgment of potential uncollectible amounts (approximately $464,000 and $548,000 at June 30, 2014 and 2013, respectively).
+The determination includes such factors as prior collection history, type of gift and nature of fund-raising.